 Gun violence is an increasing danger in our country, with gun sales, mass shootings, and inner-city violence growing at record rates.
 We recognize that gun violence affects lower income communities disproportionately.
 We support the Black Lives Matter movement and we abhor unnecessary gun violence in all forms.
 We advocate for common sense measures to keep guns out of the hands of dangerous people, and look to build and work with a coalition of groups to spread the message of peaceful solutions to conflict.

-on the third Tuesday of the month, at 7 PM
+on the 4th Tuesday of each month at 7 p.m.

 To attend our meetings onZoom: